radius-project/radius/docs/content/concepts/appmodel-concept/components-model/index.md

 ### Runtime

-Each [Radius platform]({{< ref platforms >}}) has a different implementation of a runtime for runnable Components such as a `ContainerComponent`.
+Each [Radius platform]({{< ref platforms >}}) has a different implementation of a runtime for runnable Components such as a `Container`.
 For example, Azure environments use Azure Kubernetes Service, while Kubernetes environments run containers directly on the cluster.

 {{% alert title="🚧 Under construction" color="info" %}}
 As additional runnable Component types are designed and implemented, additional runtimes will be added to Azure environments.
 Stay tuned for more information.